loomster321/workflow-father/VisualNarrativeDesign.md

 ## Input/Output Format

 ### Input Format

+The input is a JSON array of objects, where each object contains:

+- A `shot` property that holds a stringified JSON object which must be parsed first
+- Once parsed, each shot contains metadata including scene_id, shot_id, shot_number, shot_title, roll_type, narration_text, etc.
+- A-Roll shots (roll_type: "A") have an `aroll_context` object providing narrative context
-The input is a JSON array of B-Roll Concepts, where each object contains scene_id, shot_id, and three different concept options (standard_broll, enhanced_broll, experimental_broll) for each shot.
-Each concept option includes idea, visual_style, and motion descriptions.
+- B-Roll shots (roll_type: "B") have a `broll_concepts` array containing three different concept options (standard_broll, enhanced_broll, experimental_broll) for each shot
+- Each concept option includes idea, visual_style, and motion descriptions

+The agent will maintain context by tracking the previous 8 shots to ensure narrative continuity.

 ### Output Format

 The output is a comprehensive Visual Narrative JSON object that includes:

 - project_visual_style (color_palette, lighting, composition, etc.)
 - shots_sequence (selected concepts with enhanced descriptions)
 - shot_transitions (transition guidance between shots)